hornster02/hornster02/README.md

 🚫***🟦 Autoruns*** - automatically launched apps/libraries/drivers

-⓿🚫***🟦 RunAsTrustedInstaller*** - run apps with highest privileges.
+⓿🚫***🟦 AdvancedRun*** - run apps with highest privileges (TrustedInstaller).
 Combined with Autoruns it is easy to get rid of all MS bloatware (updates/services/tasks/Defender/Edge/OneDrive/Slutana/Store/StartMenu/...)

 ❶🚫***🟦 NTFS Permissions Tools + 🟦 AccessEnum*** - data security management, bookmarks for quick access.
-Restricting access to data (allow, read-only, deny, change owner to SYSTEM/TrustedInstaller/etc.).
+Restricting access to data (allow, read-only, deny, change owner to TrustedInstaller/etc.).
 "Replace all child object permissions" is used for bulk replacement of permissions for all content in selected folder (it does not follow NTFS links, but unfortunately it does not replace permissions either)

 ❷***🟦 BootICE*** - create bootable media without formatting and data loss (MBR/PBR for HDD/SSD/USB), modify Windows BCD/UEFI files (multiboot, change system partition, ...), hide/activate partition